sofiedeweer/openising/ising/inputs/config/README.md

 *mimo_seed*: [float] seed for random number generation when applying noise (same as dummy_seed).

+*is_hamming_encoding*: [bool] if use Hamming encoding for multi-bit symbols when QAM>4.
+Otherwise, the binary encoding will be used.

 ## Extra parameters for specific stages

 **If NpmosStage is used, the following parameters are required:**